National Endowment for Democracy: 1980s to present

+Second Trump administration

+In 2025, Elon Musk criticized the NED as "rife with corruption" and guilty of "crimes", later calling it an "evil organization" that "needs to be dissolved".
+He also wrote "NED is a SCAM."
+In February 2025, Musk's Department of Government Efficiency cut funding to the NED by blocking disbursement from the U.S. Department of Treasury, causing significant disruptions to the organization.
+The Free Press believes that dismantling the NED would symbolise a momentous change in U.S. foreign policy, undermining the idea that democratic ideals foster U.S. global strength and influence, and that the Trump administration therefore no longer believes that promoting democracy in the world is in the national interest.
+On February 12, the NED informed the organizations it funds that it would suspend payments immediately.
+Additionally, organizations supported by NED started laying off staff and cutting expenditures.
+On March 1, NED's International Forum for Democratic Studies suspended operations due to inability to access funding.
+They also had to furlough most of the staff.
+On March 5, the NED filed a lawsuit against the U.S. government in the United States District Court for the District of Columbia.
+On August 12, the NED was granted an injunction to allow it to access the remaining $95 million of its previously-appropriated funds for 2025.

 Funding and structure

 NED is a grant-making foundation, distributing funds to private non-governmental organizations for promoting democracy abroad in around 90 countries.
-Half of NED's funding is allocated annually to four main U.S. organizations: the American Center for International Labor Solidarity (associated with the AFL–CIO), the Center for International Private Enterprise (affiliated with the USCC), the National Democratic Institute for International Affairs (associated with the Democratic Party), and the International Republican Institute (formerly known as the National Republican Institute for International Affairs and affiliated with the Republican Party).
+Half of NED's funding is allocated annually to four main U.S. organizations: the American Center for International Labor Solidarity (associated with the AFL–CIO), the Center for International Private Enterprise (affiliated with the United States Chamber of Commerce), the National Democratic Institute for International Affairs (associated with the Democratic Party), and the International Republican Institute (formerly known as the National Republican Institute for International Affairs and affiliated with the Republican Party).
 The other half of NED's funding is awarded annually to hundreds of non-governmental organizations based abroad which apply for support.
-In 2011, the Democratic and Republican Institutes channeled around $100 million a year through the NED.
+In 2011, the Democratic and Republican Institutes channeled around $100 million through the NED.